-If you’re active on social media, you can get even more feedback by surveying your audience.
+If you’re active on social media, you can get even more feedback by surveying your audience (or for things like church logos, you can ask members of the church).
 Try posting options onto your feed and asking followers to vote on the results.
-Not only is this a great way to see how the public reacts, it’s a smart marketing tactic that will definitely build hype around your new visual identity.
+Not only is this a great way to see how the public reacts, it’s a smart marketing tactic that will definitely build brand awareness around your new visual identity.

 Once you’ve got all this feedback, you can take it or leave it.
 Just keep in mind that some of these individuals may represent your ideal audience, so it will be interesting (not to mention valuable) to hear their comments before you make a consensus.

-Last but not least, weigh in on your results and choose the logo design that both speaks to your audience and satisfies your vision.
+Last but not least, weigh in on your results and choose the logo design that both speaks to your audience and satisfies your company vision.
+This is when it’s time to confirm that it matches your brand style guide as well.
 Don’t settle for anything less than the logo of your dreams.